Kibrael/data_lunch/readme.md

 5. Check that Pandas, Numpy, Sci-kit Learn are installed using:
     `pip freeze`
     If they are not present, use pip to install them.

+6. Installing and using virtual environments [additional info on virtual environments](https://virtualenv.pypa.io/en/stable/)
+    - Virtual environments allow segregation of projects and project requirements.
+Meaning that different modules or libraries are available in the established virtual space of projects allowing for cleaner requirements install and memory management.
+    - For Python 2 install the virtual environment software:
+        `pip install virtualenv'
+    - To use the virtual environment navigate to the project directory and type the following:
+        `source venv/bin/activate`
+    - To deactivate the virtual environment type the following:
+        `deactivate`
+    - To produce a file with all installed packages in the virtual environment:
+        `pip freeze > requirements.txt`
+    - To install package requirements from a file:
+        `pip install -r requirements.txt`

+    - For Python 3:
+        - Instructions TBD (I haven't used them in Python 3 yet)